bdjohnson529/codechalet.com/_docs/javascript/serverless-js.md

 ```

 ### Adding Buttons
 We can now add two buttons which launch the `FilterDestinations()` function.
+The two buttons will pass different parameters to the Javascript function: one to filter to the US, and the other to filter to the UK.
 ```html
 <button onclick="FilterDestinations('UK')">Filter to UK</buton>
 <button onclick="FilterDestinations('US')">Filter to US</buton>